-The Thoroughfare Plan process is defined in the County chapter.
+The Thoroughfare Plan process is defined in the Delaware County-wide document.
 The Thoroughfare plan recommends several improvements in Berlin Township:

 Piatt to Roloson Connection (County Network Alt.
 K)

 This is a proposed road that forms a north-south connection between Roloson, Berlin Station, and Piatt Roads.
 Three school sites are accessed via this road.
 The southern terminus of Piatt is planned for extension south through Orange Township to Lewis Center Road.